nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

         duration != 'null') AS filter_duration
 ```

-6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+**6. What was the average speed for each runner for each delivery and do you notice any trend for these values?**

 ```sql
 SELECT